thekevinbrown/react-native-schemes-manager/README.md

 This configuration will copy the "Debug" build configuration to the "Staging" and "Preflight" build configurations in all your dependent library projects.
 This configuration will also copy the "Release" build configuration to the "Beta" build configuration for all of the dependent libraries.
 The "Debug" and "Release" arrays are both optional.

 If your Xcode project is not in the default directory, "ios", you can specify the directory using the optional `projectDirectory` configuration.
 The above configuration specifies that the project is in an "iOS" directory instead (directories are case sensitive).

+You can also pass in settings for each command.
+The only one currently supported is `fix-script`.

 ## What Then?